Search: 727 results

 Verse ConceptsPurity, Nature OfGiving InformationPurifying Oneselfaccomplishment

-And when the seven days were about to be accomplished, the Jews that were from Asia seeing him in the temple,
+But when the seven days were near ended, the Jews that came from Asia seeing him in the temple, raised a tumult among the people, and laid hands on him, crying out, Men of Israel, help:

 Verse ConceptsInciting To EvilSeven DaysDisciples In The TempleSeven Days For Legal Purposes